citp/privacy-policy-historical/l/lo/los/lostwaldo.com.md

 .
 How can I delete my information?

 .
-What procedures have been designed to protect the loss, misuse or alteration of information under Calorie- Smart.com’s control?
+What procedures have been designed to protect the loss, misuse or alteration of information under DOI LTD’s control?

 .
 What about privacy policies for sites to which DOI LTD links?